 ER 8 Sustainability Courses by Department: depts offering sustainability courses- 11.2010.pdf

 Campus Master Plan - outlines goals and guidelines for the improvement of the University of Colorado at Boulder campus and institution in the areas of Institutional Goals and Planning, Campus Setting, Facilities Needs, Land and Facilities Plan, and Enactment and Implementation Provisions.
-Check out the Environmental Management and Transportation sections of the Boulder Campus Master Plan.
+Check out the Sustainability section of the Boulder Campus Master Plan.

 In 2000, the University of Colorado Environmental Center undertook a major project.
 With the end goal of making CU-Boulder a national leader in sustainable environmental practices, the Environmental Center drafted a comprehensive action plan called the Blueprint for a Green Campus.
 The original Blueprint, released in 2000, received acclaim from the campus community, local officials and state representatives as a forward-thinking, practical policy prescription.
 The 2000Blueprint also brought about a number of positive changes in CU’s environmental practices.
 Since the original draft, the Environmental Center has sought to strengthen the content and vision of the original document.
 Additionally, over the past several years, revision to the document has become necessary as environmental programs have advanced and evolved.
 The Environmental Center also saw a need to address such issues green building, campus food services, and water conservation and quality—all of which were absent from the 2000 version.